In these terms and conditions:

 4.3.3 completed our online accommodation induction programme.

-4.4 You will not be allowed to move in if you present at check-in with symptoms of Covid-19 (Coronavirus) until after you have taken a test and the result is negative.
+4.4 You will not be allowed to move in if you present on arrival with symptoms of Covid-19 (Coronavirus) until after you have taken a test and the result is negative.

 4.5 If you are not normally not normally resident in the UK, are travelling to the University from outside the UK and are required or advised by the UK Government to isolate yourself in your accommodation on arrival (see UK Government guidance on travelling to the UK), the following conditions will apply:

-4.5.1 you will need to arrange a check-in date with us if you are planning to arrive before the start of your Occupancy Period;
+4.5.1 you will need to arrange a check-in date with us if you are planning to arrive before the start of your Tenancy Period;